vishalnandagopal/Code-J-Comp-Virt-CSE4011/README.md

 > Docker is the best way to run the app, since it removes issues with dependencies not working on your specific OS.
 This project has been tested on the `python:3.12-slim` image.

-Docker looks at the commands you have given in the [Dockerfile](./Dockerfile) and tries to run the exact same commands on the same VM/base image.
-The idea is that if it works once on someone's laptop, it should work everywhere.

 1. Install docker

     Install docker engine from [here](https://docs.docker.com/engine/install/).